Mount Sunapee—Sunapee Mountain, as charted on federal maps—is in western New Hampshire and rises to its highest point at 2,726 feet above sea level.

 Along the five-mile ridge, there are secondary peaks—White Ledges (2,716 feet), North Peak (2,290 feet) and South Peak (2,608 feet).
 At the northern end of the ridge is the summit, located within Mount Sunapee State Park in Newbury, N.H.
 The state park extends west into Goshen, east to Newbury Harbor, and south along the Pillsbury-Sunapee Highlands, which connects to Pillsbury State Park in Washington and Goshen.

 Mount Sunapee is an iconic mountain—beloved for its natural, cultural, recreational and historical resources.
-On and around the mountain there are diverse ecosystems, varied forestland, and vital water resources; vast acreage of protected land provides habitat for wildlife, and open space for public outdoor enjoyment, discovery and recreation.
+On and around the mountain there are diverse ecosystems, varied forestland, and vital water resources.
+The vast acreage of protected land provides habitat for wildlife, and open space for public outdoor enjoyment, discovery, and recreation.

-The Park offers seasonal and year-round activities from alpine skiing, hiking and snowshoeing to camping, fishing, boating, swimming, picnicking and other recreational and outdoor activities.
+The parks seasonal and year-round pursuits: from alpine skiing, hiking and snowshoeing to camping, fishing, boating, swimming, picnicking and other recreational outdoor activities.

-Located within the Park, is the state-owned ski area, which is leased to private operators.
-The leasehold area is now approximately 1,048 acres, according to the most recent planning documents for the ski area.
+The state leases the ski area to private operators.
+The leasehold area is now approximately 1,048 acres, according to state planning documents.

-On Mount Sunapee the Monadnock-Sunapee Greenway—a hiking trail that links Grand Monadnock with Mount Sunapee—connects with the Sunapee-Ragged-Kearsarge Greenway— a 75-mile loop of interconnected hiking trails that circles the Lake Sunapee area and connects Sunapee, Ragged and Kearsarge mountains.
+On Mount Sunapee, the Monadnock-Sunapee Greenway—a hiking trail that links Grand Monadnock with Mount Sunapee—connects with the Sunapee-Ragged-Kearsarge Greenway.
+The SRK Greenway is a 75-mile loop of interconnected hiking trails, which circle the Lake Sunapee area and link Sunapee, Ragged and Kearsarge mountains.